RCE Foto

 Pros: Very precise autofocus, better than my Nikon Z6, small weight and size

-Cons: Reliability and battery life, non-integrated stabilization, no viewfinder and only one memory slot, cheap plastic
+Cons: Reliability and battery life, non-integrated stabilization, no viewfinder and only one memory slot, iso noise and cheap plastic

 avatarjunior